Overview of software engineer career progression in terms of tracks and levels.

-There are typically two tracks for software enigineers: Individual Contributor (IC) and Manager.
+There are typically two tracks for software engineers: Individual Contributor (IC) and Management / Engineering Manager (EM).

-All software engineers start out on the IC track, where your main contribution is the inidividual work (code, architecture design, etc.) that you produce.
+All software engineers start out on the IC track, where your main contribution is the individual work (code, architecture design, etc.) that you produce.

 Career Progression Levels